harrisonde/iee/readme.md

         //... handle the reply
     })

-    // Dispatch single message from domain A. dispatcher.message({
+    // Dispatch a message from domain A. dispatcher.message({
         event: 'confirm',
         message: 'Did you get my message?',